nvdlove/Brawlhalla-ELO-Generator/README.md

 # 🏆 Brawlhalla ELO Generator v1.0
+> This does not work, Brawlhalla patch, this elo glitch, this is just a relic of the past, made it public now
 > A fast console-based tool that monitors **Brawlhalla** gameplay and helps you *break the rank* while queueing 🔥

 ---